beaujeant/beaujeant.github.io/AppSec101/programming.md

 Programming
 ===========

-[Learning C](https://www.learn-c.org/) or programming in general is beyond the scope of this course.
+[Learning C](https://www.learn-c.org/), or programming in general, is beyond the scope of this course.
 You are actually expected to understand C and the main concepts of programming to follow this course.
-This chapter is just a reminder and allow me to have reference to some concepts later in this course.
+This chapter is just a reminder and allows me to have reference to some concepts later in this course.
 The chapter [assembly](/appsec101/assemby/) is meant to match this chapter so that you can see the transformation from C to assembly.

 Hello world!
 ------------